 At the heart of this research are questions about how values and practices are reinforced by current knowledge infrastructures, which adaptations are needed to develop more responsible and sustainable practices based on knowledge and how to make complex, multi-dimensional data tractable.
 The aim is better knowledge infrastructures, better in the sense that they bring issues of intention, responsibility and accountability to the forefront and that they garner sufficient trust and reliability to enable us to act.

-In a related project with Clarisse Kraamwinkel and Tessa van der Voort, we are developing expertise on Responsible Knowledge Infrastructures for Climate Adaptation, focusing on climate resilience of soils in Friesland.
+In related projects with Clarisse Kraamwinkel and Ruth Howison, we are developing expertise on Responsible Knowledge Infrastructures for Climate Adaptation, focusing on climate resilience of soils in Friesland.
 Together with Taylor Craft and Ruth Howison, we are exploring how to assess agricultural sustainability by integrating remote sensing and animal ecology with agricultural practices.

 For Handbook for the Anthropology of Technology (in preparation, 2020), Brit Winthereik and Klaus Hoeyer Eds.
 Palgrave Handbooks.
 In this chapter, I analyse knowledge practices enacted around the Sustainable Development Goals (SDGs) to better understand how technologically mediated data practices have become central to formulating, addressing and monitoring progress on pressing global environmental problems and the alleviation of human hardship.
 This analysis contributes to explaining how the science-policy nexus around global issues SDGs is changing–shaping and being shaped by new data practices.
 The focus is on claims about what we know, need to know and don’t (yet) know in relation to the SDGs.
 These claims shape the emerging agenda for infrastructures for knowledge production and give rise to novel data practices and new lines of accountability.